 A note about COVID-19 and Summer 2021

-In order to follow our extensive guidelines and policies regarding COVID-19, we will modify certain activities throughout your child’s session at Camp to limit gathering sizes to just cabin pods until everyone is cleared with multiple negative COVID-19 tests.
+In order to follow our extensive guidelines and policies regarding COVID-19, we will modify certain activities throughout your child’s session at Camp to limit gathering sizes to just pods.
 This includes, but is not limited to, meals, song sessions and unit activities.
-All modifications help Tawonga meet, and often exceed, guidelines put forth by the Centers for Disease Control, American Camp Association and Tuolumne County Department of Public Health as well as Tawonga’s own doctors and Health & Wellness committee.
-More information is available in our FAQs for 2021 Programs as well as a COVID-19 guidebook which will be provided to registered families prior to the summer.
+Your child’s pod will start off as just their bunk (12 campers and 2-3 counselors), and could increase to units (4-5 cabins).
+All modifications help Tawonga meet, and often exceed, guidelines put forth by the Centers for Disease Control, American Camp Association and Tuolumne County Department of Public Health as well as Tawonga’s own doctors and COVID-19 Task Force.
+More information is available in our Enrolled Family COVID-19 FAQs.

 “A Day in the Life” at Camp Tawonga

 A typical day at Camp Tawonga is designed by the cabin group along with their counselors.
 This means that every child has the opportunity to try new activities and to revisit old favorites too.
 No two bunks have the same schedule, and all campers have days packed with fun, bonding and adventure!

 For A Taste of Camp, our amazing counselors design a well-balanced schedule to provide a taste of the most popular activities at Camp.
 For our longer sessions, bunks of campers help to design their schedule of activities starting the second week of Camp.
 For all sessions, cabins experience Camp together primarily as a bunk as well with their unit of similarly-aged campers, which is an integral part of our mission-based and group-focused philosophy of building a cooperative community.